 While most people in the country are setting out milk and cookies for Santa Claus, families in New Orleans gather along the Mississippi River levees on River Road and light bonfires to help light the way for Papa Noel.
 According to tradition, these massive, 20-foot bonfires help Papa Noel navigate through the swamp, ultimately finding his way down the chimney delivering gifts for those on the nice list.

 Hundreds of years later, this tradition still holds strong as thousands of people travel from across the country for this giant Christmas Eve celebration!
 Now called Festival of the Bonfires, this event also boasts the following:

 - Car shows

 Image of Santa Claus in the Christmas Parade on Canal Street in New Orleans taken by Tory via Wikimedia

-With “eccentric” and “extravagant” defining the two “e’s” in “New Orleans” it’s easy to see why checking out dazzling displays of holiday lights made the list!
+With “eccentric” and “extravagant” defining the two “e’s” in “New Orleans,” it’s easy to see why checking out dazzling displays of holiday lights made the list!
 Light up the night and check out one of these popular locations to see incredible light displays in New Orleans:

 Enjoy a Live Event

 New Orleans is always bustling with people, music, and things to do!
 If you’re looking for something different, why not check out a live event?
 From the world’s top performers, to professional sports, and beyond, there is something for every age group and interest!
 A live event is an especially great choice for families visiting NOLA with teenagers and older children.